-Currently, young people under the age of 18 seeking abortion care must either obtain consent from a parent for abortion care or obtain judicial authorization for an abortion through a legal procedure known as a judicial bypass.
+Currently, people under the age of 18 seeking abortion care must either obtain consent from a parent for abortion care or obtain judicial authorization for an abortion through a legal procedure known as a judicial bypass.
 This is one of the most restrictive and burdensome parental consent laws in New England.
-Judicial bypass court proceedings unnecessarily delay care, increase health care costs, and feel intimidating and stressful for young women.
+Judicial bypass court proceedings unnecessarily delay care, increase health care costs, and feel intimidating and stressful for young people.
 Judicial bypass also disproportionately impacts teens of color and teens from low-income backgrounds.

 To better safeguard the health and wellbeing of young adults, NARAL Pro-Choice Massachusetts’ top legislative priority for 2019-2020 is An Act to Remove Obstacles and Expand Abortion Access (SD109, HD2548) or the ROE Act.
 This bill would protect abortion access for young people and remove a number of barriers to abortion access in our state, including the judicial bypass system.